toss/es-toolkit/docs/reference/array/castArray.md

 ### Returns

-(`Array<T extends undefined ? undefined : T>`): An array containing the input value if it wasn't an array, or the original array if it was.
+(`T[]`): An array containing the input value if it wasn't an array, or the original array if it was.

 ## Examples